pflagerd/interactive-curves-and-surfaces-three-js/md/ 1 Introduction to CAGD/ 6 A CAGD Favorite The Bézier Curve.md

 3. Construct the Line geometry from a set of points based on a quadratic polynomial: $y = ax^2 + bx + c$
 4. Attempt to make your rendering look approximately like the image at the start of this page.
 5. Make sure that you encapsulate this geometry as its own class.
-7. Don't be surprised if this takes quite a while to get looking right.
+6. Don't be surprised if this takes quite a while to get looking right.
 It's tricky.

+#### Exercise 1.6.2

-8. For extra karma, attempt to produce something that looks like the image above using a cubic polynomial: $y = ax^3 + bx^2 + bx + d.
+1. For extra karma, attempt to produce something that looks like the image above using a cubic polynomial: $y = ax^3 + bx^2 + bx + d$
-9. Don't be surprised if this takes a while to figure out.
+2. Don't be surprised if this takes a while to figure out.